-Outstanding lakes, bays and streams around the world
+Outstanding and unique lakes, bays and streams around the world

 - Chinhoyi Caves – Zimbabwe, Mashonaland West.
 Group of legendary, impressive caves with up to 110 metres deep lakes.
 Extremely high transparency of water where clouds and birds flying over can be seen from 30 metre depth inside the cave lake.